alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

   --i-table path/to/search/results/NEW-database/directory-80/unassigned-table.qza \
   --o-visualization path/to/final/results/directory/all-unassigned-features-table.qzv
 ```
-Upload these onto the Qiime2 viewer and record the number of samples, features, and reads accounted for in both feature tables.
+Upload these onto the QIIME 2 viewer and record the number of samples, features, and reads accounted for in both feature tables.
 <br><br>
 As a gut check, I like to merge both my assigned and unassigned feature tables to make sure that the sample, feature, and read counts match the original feature table from DADA2 (feature-table.qza).
 If the counts don't align, something went amiss when merging your assigned feature tables.
 ```